defaultxr/factor-supercollider/doc/commands.md

 - `/n_order` - `sc-server-order-node`

 ## Synth Commands
-All words are defined in `supercollider.node` unless otherwise specified.
+All words are defined in `supercollider.node`.
 - `/s_new` - `supercollider:launch-synth`, `play-node`, `sc-server-play-synth`
 - `/s_get` - `sc-server-get-synth-controls`
 - `/s_getn` - `sc-server-get-n-synth-controls`
 - `/s_noid` - `sc-server-unassign-synth-id`

 ## Group Commands
-All words are defined in `supercollider.group` unless otherwise specified.
+All words are defined in `supercollider.group`.
 - `/g_new` - `sc-server-new-group`
 - `/p_new` - `sc-server-new-parallel-group`
 - `/g_head` - `sc-server-move-nodes-group-head`